UCC Undergraduate courses

 Mathematical Science underpins science, technology, engineering, finance, software and countless other modern developments.
 Mathematical Sciences allows you to study all aspects of mathematics, including Single Honours in Mathematical Sciences, Financial Mathematics and Actuarial Science, or Joint Honours with Physics.
 If you enjoy mathematics, this route offers you an exciting and challenging degree.

 Our BSc Mathematical Sciences programme is a broadly-based degree course for students who wish to develop their mathematical knowledge and ability to a level that is highly valued by employers.
 You will study a wide range of topics across mathematics, applied mathematics and statistics, concentrating on the areas you like most, without becoming unduly specialised.
-There is a significant choice of courses, especially in third and fourth year.
+There is a significant choice of courses, especially in years three and four.

 Modules